rsmease/algo-datastructures-notes/interview_topics/networking.md

 - Pull protocols: client periodically connects to the server and checks all recent events
     - This can be done in a controlled manager that simulates server push
     - 'Push' notifications are actually pull notifications that are checked reasonably frequently
-- Apple improves the battery life of its customers by providing just one push connection to all of the updates that pass through its servers to the apps where you have push notificatiosn enabled
+- Apple improves the battery life of its customers by providing just one push connection to all of the updates that pass through its servers to the apps where you have push notifications enabled

 ## Server-sent Events

 - Similar pattern to long-polling, except that the connection subscribes the client indefinitely to the server, receiving updates whenever they arise
-- One-way equivalent of webSocks, which are a two-way stream of data
+- One-way equivalent of WebSocks, which are a two-way stream of data
 - SSEs have features that WebSockets lack, e.g. automatic reconection, event IDs and arbitrary events
 - Near real-time communication; sent every 3 seconds